bobo-k2/rmrk2-ink-examples/README.md

 `yarn run-all`

- which will perform all the steps above.
+ which will perform all needed to mint single NFT and his parts.
 The scripts deploys two contracts, one with chunky NFT and another with Chunky parts and catalog.

  In the script output look for contract addresses they will be needed later.